smileidentity/smile-identity-core-ruby/README.md

 # SmileIdentityCore

-The official Smile Identity gem exposes two classes namely, the Web API and AuthSmile class.
+The official Smile Identity gem exposes two classes namely, the Web API and Signature class.

 The Web API allows you as the Partner to validate a user’s identity against the relevant Identity Authorities/Third Party databases that Smile Identity has access to using ID information provided by your customer/user (including photo for compare).